harrypango/bankist-app/README.md

 The app also covers some other functionalities, like:
 1 - an inactivity timer, which logs the user out after no actions have been taken in the last 2 minutes
 2 - a sum of the current balance and a sum of all incoming, outgoing transactions and total interest accrued
-3 - a sorting function
+3 - a sorting function ( by price)
 4 - an exact date of when the action was executed

 Have fun!